Phone-GWP-group

 Should you tell your customers about the tax?

-Initially, the legislation specified that manufacturers and importers would need to show on any affected invoices the amount of plastic packaging tax paid on the products.
-However, HMRC has not implemented this (currently).
+Initially, the legislation specified that manufacturers and importers would need to show on any affected invoices the amount of tax paid on the products.
+However, HMRC has removed this as a mandatory requirement.

-However, providing transparency for your customers regarding any increases you pass on to them would be a sensible course of action.
+However, proving transparency for your customers regarding any increases you pass on to them would be a sensible course of action.

 If your business doesn’t qualify for the tax, does it still affect you?